 Captions and subtitles may be available for your video content and you may want to enable them for your IIIF video resources.

-body that contains the media file itself enables us to express the tight relationship between the two.
+Offering the caption file as an Annotation on the Canvas that contains the media file itself enables us to express the relationship between the two.
 The

 Formats other than WebVTT (Web Video Text Tracks) are supported in IIIF, but may not be as widely supported in viewers.